libproxy/libproxy/docs/build-steps.md

-Title: How to compile libproxy
+Title: Build steps - How to compile libproxy
 Slug: building

-# How to compile libproxy
+# Build steps - How to compile libproxy

 ## Fedora